hkparker/Multiplexity/README.md

 Current status
 --------------

 You can download a single file from a server at this point, and while that is working reliably there are still many missing features.
-Not really ready for use yet.
+Currently I'm redoing how routes are setup in the beginning.

 Usage
 -----